lobernat/Web-Arduino-Controlled-Light-Dimmer-ESP8266/README.md

   (this is because I use this as an alarm clock and I lauch the get request at 6:40h from a cron script on my raspberrypi.
 I don't have to worry to swith it off at early morning :)  )

   Wifi connection: There is the wifimanager arduino library.
 If there is no known wifi network the ESP8266 boots as an wifi AP.
-You can connect tho this ap and browse http://192.168.4.1 and you'll see a wifi configurator to connect as a client to your home wifi.
+You can connect to this ap and browse http://192.168.4.1 and you'll see a wifi configurator to connect as a client to your home wifi.

 Hardware (very cheap at aliexpress):